 - ensure COIs are declared and documented as required in the Conflict of Interest Declaration form and Conflict of Interest Management Plan

 - following employee disclosure of a COI, ensure the disclosing employee is aware they must not take any or further action relating to the issue giving rise to the possible COI unless authorised (s186 of the

 - assess the available information and ask for clarification from the employee (if required) to determine the appropriate action required upon receipt of a disclosure of a COI

 - regularly review the COI to assess the relevance of mitigation strategies and update the Conflict of interest declaration and management plan as necessary

 - immediately inform IER if any suspected fraud is identified in accordance with the department’s Standard of Practice, the Code of Conduct for the Queensland Public Service.

-- must fully disclose their interests, including their partners and/or dependents that may have a bearing, or be perceived to have a bearing, on their ability to properly and impartially discharge the duties of their office
+- fully disclose their interests, including their partners and/or dependents that may have a bearing, or be perceived to have a bearing, on their ability to properly and impartially discharge the duties of their office

 - act to resolve and/or manage the COI.